GOlmedoFormosa/phaser3-ts-template/README.md

 server by running `yarn dev`.
 The first time you run this you should see the following demo run:

-After starting the development server with `yarn run build`, you can edit any files in the `src` folder and Rollup will automatically recompile and reload your server (available at `http://localhost:8080` by default).
+After starting the development server with `yarn run build`, you can edit any files in the `src` folder and Webpack will automatically recompile and reload your assets.

 ## Configuring Rollup